A proof of the Baum-Connes conjecture for real semisimple Lie groups with coefficients on flag varieties: Real Semisimple Lie Groups and Flag Varieties

-We will use the following notations in this paper \begin{enumerate} \item Let $G$ be a connected real semisimple Lie group, $U$ be the identity component of a maximal compact subgroup of $G$.
-In the sequel we fix such a $U$ and call it \textit{the} maximal compact subgroup of $G$.
+We will use the following notations in this paper.
+Let $G$ be a connected linear real semisimple Lie group, $U$ be the identity component of a maximal compact subgroup of $G$.
+In the sequel we fix such a $U$ and call it \emph{the} maximal compact subgroup of $G$.
+We denote the space $G/U$ by $\mathcal{S}$.